microsoft/Product-Recommendations/deployment-instructions.md

 Those keys can also be found in the  [Azure Portal](portal.azure.com/), as **Application Settings** for the newly create AppService.

 Congratulations!
 You now have a recommendations service you can use to train models.
-To learn how to call the newly created service, take a look at the [API Reference](Readme.md)
+Take a look at the [Getting Started Guide](getting-started.md) to learn how to create your first model.
+If you want to learn abut the APIs exposed you can also take a look at the [API Reference](api-reference.md).